SWAP: Towards Copyright Auditing of Soft Prompts via Sequential Watermarking: Related Work

 Vision-language models (VLMs) \citep{zhai2022lit, jia2021scaling, yu2022coca, radford2021learning} have made significant progress in learning joint representations of visual and textual information.
 CLIP \citep{radford2021learning} stands out as the pioneering approach that revolutionized this field by demonstrating remarkable zero-shot capabilities through contrastive learning on large-scale image-text pairs.
 Although these pre-trained models learn generalized representations, efficiently adapting them to downstream tasks while balancing computational cost, data efficiency, and performance remains challenging, particularly in resource-constrained scenarios.

 Recent works \citep{zhou2022learning, zhou2022conditional,khattak2023self,xu2025progressive} have explored prompt tuning methods to efficiently adapt vision-language models like CLIP to downstream tasks without modifying the pre-trained weights.
 Different from traditional fine-tuning that updates all model parameters, prompt tuning only optimizes a small set of task-specific continuous vectors while keeping the foundation model frozen.
 CoOp \citep{zhou2022learning} pioneered this direction by introducing learnable continuous prompt optimization from downstream data.
 CoCoOp \citep{zhou2022conditional} further enhanced this approach by learning image-conditional prompts to improve model generalization across different domains.
 PromptSRC \citep{khattak2023self} also leveraged dual-modal prompting but adopted independent learnable prompts for text and image modalities, incorporating a self-regulating mechanism to acquire more task-agnostic knowledge.
+More recently, ATPrompt \citep{li2024advancing} advanced prompt learning by expanding the learning space of soft prompts from the category level to a multi-dimensional attribute level, anchoring universal attribute tokens into learnable prompts to achieve stronger generalization to unseen categories.
 In particular, these learned soft prompts can be used as plug-and-play components to generate unique outputs that are distinct from the original CLIP model, making them valuable intellectual property assets.